-Choosing to disclose
+Choosing to declare

-Your employer will be able to make reasonable adjustments.
+Your employer will be able to make adjustments.
 Under the 2010 Act, employers must consider making 'reasonable adjustments' to enable you to work for them.
 For example, if your disability makes travel difficult at certain times, then an employer could make a reasonable adjustment by allowing you to work different hours.

 You are protected by the Equality Act 2010.
 It is unlawful for employers to discriminate against disabled people in their recruitment and selection procedures.